anoited007/Mini-Projects/README.md

 # Mini-Projects
-A collection of small projects I have been involved in.
+This repository contains a collection of small projects I have been involved in.